lacchain/david19-taskforce/README.md

 * They have to be signed by the same private key that corresponds to the app/digital wallet that was used to generate them.

-* The hash of the credential, time-stamp, expiration date, public key of the app that generated it, gender of the person, age of the person, location of the person (adding latitude and longitude), and type of information attested (isolation, interruption of isolation and reason, symptoms, or infection) has to be send to a common smart contract deployed on the blockchain and described in Section 3.
+* The hash of the credential, time-stamp, expiration date, public key of the app that generated it, gender of the person, age of the person, location of the person (adding latitude and longitude), and type of information attested (isolation, interruption of isolation and reason, symptoms, infection, or recovery) has to be send to a common smart contract deployed on the blockchain and described in Section 3.

 * No information other than the indicated in the previous bullet point can be kept by the provider of the app.
 Therefore, the provider of the app won’t keep a copy of the credentials in its repositories.